marrlab/DomainLab/README.md

 ### DomainLab
 DomainLab decouples the following concepts or objects:
-- task $M$: a combination of datasets (e.g. from distribution $D_1$ and $D_2$).
+- task $M$: In DomainLab, a task is a container for datasets from different domains. (e.g. from distribution $D_1$ and $D_2$).
 Task offer a static protocol to evaluate the generalization performance of a neural network: which dataset(s) is used for training, wich dataset(s) used for testing.
 - neural network: a map $\phi$ from the input data to the feature space and a map $\varphi$ from feature space to output $\hat{y}$ (e.g. decision variable).
 - model: structural risk in the form of $\ell() + \mu R()$  where
   - $\ell(Y, \hat{y}=\varphi(\phi(X)))$ is the task specific empirical loss (e.g. cross entropy for classification task).